qaqaqaqaowh/Stuff/ver2/README.md

 ## Decrease development time, increase productivity.

-React offers reusable `component`s, that means that the HTML that we write in React are all potentially reusable, thus reducing amount of code needed significantly.
+React offers reusable `component`s, which means that the HTML that we write in React are all potentially reusable, thus reducing the amount of code needed significantly.

 ```
-It feels like using a printer versus hand writing documents.
+It feels like using a photostat machine versus handwriting documents.
 ```

 ---

 ## More organized code, faster debugging time.

-React also allows easier logic implementation, for example if we have an email input field that needs to be checked for a valid email, its logic can be easily be contained in one `component`, and then be reused whenever we need it.
+React also allows easier logic implementation.
+For example, if we have an email input field that needs to be checked for a valid email, its logic can be easily be contained in one `component`, and then be reused whenever we need it.

 Logical bugs can also be tracked down fairly easily.
 If a `component` isn't behaving as it should, since all logics for a `component` is contained within one single file, the bug can be found within a short amount of time.